Outfracture of turbinates is a procedure to break and shift the bony structures (turbinates) that line the inside wall of the nose.

-A thin tube with a camera will be passed into your nose.
-It will allow the doctor to see inside the nose.
-Small tools will break the small bones.
+A thin tube with a camera will be passed into the nose.
+It will allow the doctor to see inside it.
+Small tools will be used to break the small bones.
 They will be pushed up to the side wall, away from the passageway.

 Soft tissue may also be thinned-out around the area.
 Bleeding can be stopped using special tools, stitches, or packing.

 Pain and swelling are common in the first few days.
 Medicine and home care help.

 Right after the procedure, the staff may give you: